Sparse Dynamical Features generation, application to Parkinson's Disease diagnosis: Methodology

 The Lasso-LARS algorithm is mainly used to induce sparsity in the solution of $\beta$.
 However, the main objective of the algorithm is to minimize the cost function \eqref{eqn: cost function} and to find its estimated optimal solution.
 As the Lasso-LARS algorithm is shaped, the final resulting $\beta$ is not completely fitted, i.e. to minimise the cost function \eqref{eqn: cost function} $\beta$ must be small in magnitude so that $\norm{\, \beta\,}_1$ is small.
-As stated previously, we are only interested in finding the few most important entries of $\beta$ that are used in fitting as much as possible the signal $Y$.\\[-3pt]
+As stated previously, we are only interested in finding the few most important entries of $\beta$ that are used in fitting as much as possible the signal $Y$.
 Once $\beta$ is computed, we will only pick its non-zero entries and used them to fit the $Y$ signal using the Least Square algorithm.
 This reduces the estimation error $\epsilon$ without increasing the number of modes and their frequency of use.
-The temporal information of when a mode is excited is also preserved.\\[-3pt]
+The temporal information of when a mode is excited is also preserved.\\

-From the equation \eqref{eqn: linear phi equation}, we can observe that the predicted signal $\hat{Y}$ can be decomposed into two parts: background activity $\hat{Y}_{x_0}$ contribution (heavily dependent on the environment and not necessarily on the patient) and forced-regime $\hat{Y}_U$ contribution.
+From the equation \eqref{eqn: linear phi equation}, we can observe that the predicted signal $\hat{Y}$ can be decomposed into two parts: (1) an ongoing activity contribution $\hat{Y}_{x_0}$ (heavily dependent on the environment and not necessarily on the patient) and (2) an evoked activity contribution $\hat{Y}_U$.
 On Figure~\ref{fig:yseparation} we can visualize how the signal $Y$ is decomposed into a background rhythm and a stimulus response.
-The $Y$ signal used in this example is an ERP associated with \textit{standard} stimuli over the channel $C_z$.\\[-15pt]
+The $Y$ signal used in this example is an ERP associated with \textit{standard} stimuli over the \mbox{channel $C_z$}.

 For the rest of the method, we will only consider the forced regime response (the second part of the equation) and therefore only $\hat{Y}_U$.
-Thus, we will not analyse $\beta$ in its entirety but only the part regarding $U$.
+Thus, we will not analyse $\beta$ in its entirety but only the part regarding $U$.\\[-3pt]